-Have you ever wondered how artists make passive income from their art?
-You’re not confined to selling the originals, there are other revenue streams and you should be using them to maximize your income.
-They may or may not earn much individually but if you add them all up, you can make good money.
+Artists are not confined to selling only original work, there are other revenue streams and you should be using them to maximize your income.
+They may or may not earn much individually, but when you add them all up, you can make good money.
 Indeed, some artists make a good living.
 This is how artists make passive income.

 - Print-on-Demand Products